-- Select the skip option.
+- 3. Select the skip option.
 Choose Skip Only Current Object to skip the highlighted item or choose Skip All Objects in List. - 4.
 Choose the OK button.
-The status of a skipped object is changed to Compl.
+The skipped item is decorated as Complete. - 5.
+Choose the Save Record button to save changes.